ppy/osu-wiki/wiki/Tournaments/SOFT/3/en.md

 - Bloodcat links are **not allowed**, and neither are personal links featuring the beatmap that you want downloaded.

-- Warm-up songs will be on free mode, allowing for any special modifications that you see fit for the purpose of warming up properly.
+- Warm-up songs will be on FreeMod, allowing for any special modifications that you see fit for the purpose of warming up properly.

-- In early stages your Warm-up cant be longer than 4 minutes.
+- In the early stages, your Warm-up cant be longer than 4 minutes.
 This includes the first 2 stages of the tournament after the qualifiers.

 #### Bans, Rolls and Song Selection